Robizzy27/project1/pseudo.md

 Gold version will have a fully functional trivia game that loads a giff depending on wether the user answered correctly or not.
 There would be a few giffs for each so it won't appear repetitive.
 There would be additional animation when questions load and answers are selected.

 //Silver Version
 Silver version would have a fully functional trivia game that stores the users running scores.
+It'll have background images and look presentable.

 //Bronze Version
+Bronze version loads the site and can load the questions on the screen.
+It'll be all white with just the text loading. trivia questions will all load at the same time.